funilrys/PyFunceble/docs/components/sorting.rst

 1. Let's say we have :code:`aaa.bbb.ccc.tdl`.
     .. note::
         The TDL part is determined.
-Indeed we first look at the IANA Root Zone database the at the Public Suffix List.
+Indeed we first look at the IANA Root Zone database, then at the Public Suffix List.

 2. Let's split the points.
 We then get a list :code:`[aaa, bbb, ccc, tdl]`
 3. Put the TDL first.
 It will gives us :code:`[tdl, aaa, bbb, ccc]`